damienjburks/DataCop/README.md

 ---

-DataCop is an custom AWS framework that mitigates the potential of vulnerable S3 buckets.
+DataCop is a custom AWS framework that mitigates the potential of vulnerable S3 buckets.
 Reliant on AWS Macie results, DataCop enables professionals that leverage AWS Macie to automatically block S3 buckets that contain PII or any classified information.